BaisycCoin/bsycInstall/scripts/readme.md

 Check the block height

-We want the blocks to match whats on the BSYC block explorer (https://explorer.baisyc.io/)
+We want the blocks to match whats on the BaisycCoin block explorer (https://explorer.baisyc.io/)

 Once they match you can proceed with the rest of the guide.